Attention Mumbaikars! We know where your stolen car went

-Over 36,000 cars were stolen across India last year — 3,800 of them from Mumbai alone.
-The police have lost track of how many car stereos, emblems and other accessories have been robbed.
 Where do these vehicles and spare parts land up?
 Who steals them and how are they stolen?
 And who is the man we have to thank for catching many of the crooks and retrieving hundreds of cars?
-Bhupen Patel unravels a modern-day thriller
+We unravel the mystery

 DOES the name Pratapgarh ring a bell?
 It probably doesn’t for most Mumbai residents.
 But here’s why thousands of citizens, who own and drive four wheelers, should do a bit of research on this remote town in Uttar Pradesh.